 - 1. Build, monitor, and manage an annual budget and stewardship plan for the presbytery's shared work. - 2.
-Assist congregations with matters of property and in the development of sound financial practices, including the review of proposed congregational loans for recommendation to the presbytery for its consideration. - 3.
+Assist congregations with the establishment of sound financial practices. - 3.
 Document financial best practices to share and provide training for congregational treasurers. - 4.
-Assist Administrative Commissions in matters of finances and property. - 5.
-Assist the Ministry Coordinating Council in the review of hired staff and compensation determination. - 6.
-Monitor presbytery office equipment needs including the purchase, rental, or leasing of appropriate equipment.

-7. The ministry shall develop and maintain a Policies and Procedures Handbook, approved by the presbytery, for its responsibilities and methods for achieving those responsibilities.
+Review and handle all matters of property directly and solely owned by the presbytery, and make any necessary recommendations to presbytery. - 5.
+Assist Administrative Commissions in matters of finances and property. - 6.
+Assist the Ministry Coordinating Council in the review of hired staff and compensation determination. - 7.
+Monitor presbytery office equipment needs including the purchase, rental, or leasing of appropriate equipment. - 8.
+The ministry shall develop and maintain a Policies and Procedures Handbook, approved by the presbytery, for its responsibilities and methods for achieving those responsibilities.
 Changes to that Handbook shall be reviewed and approved by the presbytery.